bradp/vv/README.md

 You can run ```vv --update``` to update to the latest version.
 This will update via Homebrew if you've installed it that way, otherwise vv will boostrap an update on where ever you've installed it.

+vv will check for automatically check for updates and update itself once a week.
+You can disble this by adding "auto_update_disable: false" to the JSON config in ~/.vv-config.

 ## Usage

 Once installed, you can run ``vv`` anywhere you'd like.
 If vv can't automatically find your VVV installation, you will be prompted for the path.
 It will also save this into a configuration file in ```~/.vv-config```, so you won't be prompted again.